ShaoyanZhai2001/SAVeD/README.md

 - If only the **vehicle’s shadow or mirror** is visible, **label as `unknown`**.
 - If captions state the AV is a "bus" or "semi-truck," label as `large`.

+---

 ## 🧱 Notes on Collision Damage Variables: Primary Impact Area

 ### 📘 Definition
 The following two variables describe the **primary damaged area** of the autonomous vehicle (AV) resulting from a collision.

-These variables are designed to help characterize the crash dynamics, system vulnerabilities, and AV structural exposure.
-They only capture **the first and most significant point of damage** on the AV.
+These variables are designed to help characterize crash dynamics, system vulnerabilities, and AV structural exposure.
+They only capture the **first and most significant point of damage** on the AV.

 ---

 ### ⚠️ Important Annotation Rule

-> If the incident involves **multiple impacts**, only the **first damaged region** of the AV should be recorded, regardless of secondary collisions or resulting deformations.
+If the incident involves **multiple impacts**, only the **first damaged region** of the AV should be recorded, regardless of secondary collisions or resulting deformations.

-This rule ensures consistency and prioritizes the initial failure or exposure point in crash analysis.
+This rule ensures labeling consistency and prioritizes the initial failure or exposure point in crash analysis.

+---

 <p align="center">
   <img src="SAVeD/main_damage_area.png" width="500"/>
   <br>
-  <em>Figure: Illustration of main damage areas of an autonomous vehicle (AV).</em><br>
+  <em>Figure: Illustration of main damage areas of an autonomous vehicle (AV).<br>
-  <em>Only the first damaged area should be labeled, even in cases with multiple collisions.</em>
+  Only the first damaged area should be labeled, even in cases with multiple collisions.</em>
 </p>

+---